roberddd/batchgenie/docs/rendering_asset_previews.md

         ![Light Presets](images/render_asset_previews_lighting_presets.png){ .img-box .on-glb }

 - **Studio Preset**: Allows you to add a studio backdrop as a background if desired.
+The backdrop automatically scales to fit the object you are rendering, ensuring that the background matches your asset's size and position.

+    *Note: Studio Presets are not recommended to be used when rendering VDB volumes.
+The placement of VDB volumes within the studio backdrop can be finicky and may not always work as planned.*

     ??? abstract "Studio Presets Example"
         This popup is shown when clicking on the Studio Preset icon.